horros/agavi2/CONTRIBUTING.md

 1. Make changes and additions in specific branches and add tests where appropriate.
 1. Verify changes and make sure that the tests succeed.
 1. Add, commit, squash and push the changes to the forked repository.
-1. Send a [pull request](https://help.github.com/pull-requests/) to Agavi.
+1. Send a [pull request](https://help.github.com/pull-requests/) to Agavi2.
-    1. Pull requests for bugfixes should go to the `1.0` branch.
-    1. Pull requests for features should go to the `master` branch.

 Please provide a well written issue describing the change and why it is necessary.
 This is helpful for maintainers that want to integrate your changes